 Feng Shui

 As Feng Shui is literally translated as ‘wind 风 fēng and water 水 shuǐ’ its elemental origins are evident.
 A steady breeze has always been seen as favorable and capable of keeping evil away.
-The principle is sound enough; position everything for maximum harmony.
+The principle is sound enough: position everything so as to give maximum harmony.
 A house should be oriented to catch the sun and avoid cold winds.
 However, in its more ludicrous pronouncements, it advocates such things as the importance of keeping a toilet seat down so fortune is not flushed away.
 It is the mixture of common sense and the absurd that has made Feng Shui a source of ridicule ➚ at times.

 Five Chinese Elements